 The Company's Shares have been suspended from trading since 19 May 2020.
 As set out above, the Proposed Acquisitions constitutes a significant change in the nature and scale of the Company's activities and the Company needs to re-comply with Chapters 1 and 2 of the Listing Rules as if it were seeking admission to the Official List of ASX.
-Trading in the Company's Shares will remain suspended until the Company re-complies with Chapters 1 and 2 of the Listing Rules following settlement of the Proposed Acquisitions.
+Trading in the Company's Shares will remain suspended until the Company re-complies with Chapters 1 and 2 of the Listing Rules 1 and 2 of the Listing Rules 5 of the Company settlement of the Proposed Acquisitions.